learn-co-curriculum/swift-math-readme/README.md

 ## Learning Objectives

-* Set variables where the value's are of type `Int` and then perform math operations on those variables
+* Set variables where the values are of type `Int` and then perform math operations on those variables
 * Create variables of type `Double`
 * Explain various math operations, including addition, subtraction, multiplication, division, and the remainder operator
+* Use math operations in functions

 ##Float and Double